rustfoundation/foundation.rust-lang.org/news/a-q4-recap-2022-reflection-from-rebecca-rumbul-rust-foundation-executive-director-ceo.md

 **With a new year just a few days away, we’re rounding out our quarterly recap series for 2022.
 In this post, I’ll summarize what our team accomplished this past quarter, milestones that arose from key Rust Foundation initiatives, and where we stand as a Foundation going into 2023.&nbsp;**

+*As always, we encourage you to check out the <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/">main Rust blog</a> and the <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/inside-rust/index.html">"Inside Rust" blog</a> for recent Rust language updates and news directly from the Project. &nbsp;*

 ---

 ### Staffing & Administration&nbsp;